Ministry Evaluation Form: A Guide to Assess & Improve Church Programs

 Free Church Survey Templates

 Church surveys are valuable for every church.
-The feedback you get from these church survey questions provide valuable insights.
-Unfortunately, building the church survey questions takes time, which you are short on.
+The feedback you get from these church survey questions provides useful insights.
+Unfortunately, building the church survey questions takes time, which many church leaders don't have enough of.
 That’s why we built Word Document templates for every church survey you could ever use.
-All you need to do is download the 18 printable church survey templates, which won’t cost you a thing!
+All you need to do is download the 18 printable church survey templates, which are available for free.

 Download the Templates